top of page

 October 3, 2022: Records request to the OHEPA for all correspondence between SOBE, CHZ, Optics Consulting and Pennoni and the OHEPA.
 They received our request on October 7.
 We received files on November 7, 2022.

-October 12, 2022: SOBE Concerned Citizens meeting 6-8 pm at UUYO.
-More than 75 people attend community meeting and asked the CEO of SOBE, David Ferro questions.
+October 12, 2022: SOBE Concerned Citizens (SCC) held a Public Town Hall meeting at the Unitarian Church where over 75 residents questioned CEO of SOBE, David Ferro.
 Coverage by WKBN and WFMJ.

 February 7, 2023: SOBE Concerned Citizens met with Mayor Jamael Tito Brown and urged him to speak to OH EPA officials in Columbus and tell them Youngstown citizens do not want this pyrolysis plant.

-February 17, 2023: Public Town Hall meeting at the UUYO presenting the website and the STOP SOBE yard signs as well as a summary of the Feb.7 meeting with the mayor.
-Silverio Caggiano, HazMat expert, spoke on the chemicals released at the East Palestine train derailment and the similar chemical releases that could occur at a pyrolysis plant such as SOBE.
+February 17, 2023: SCC held a Public Town Hall meeting at the UUYO, introduced website and the STOP SOBE yard signs.
+Presented a summary of the Feb.7 meeting with the mayor.
+Sil Caggiano, HazMat expert, spoke on the chemicals released at the East Palestine train derailment and the similar chemical releases that could occur at a pyrolysis plant such as SOBE.

 March 22, 2023: The first meeting of the Youngstown City Council Climate Change, Environment and Sustainable Technology Committee featured speaker Sil Caggiano, former YFD battalion chief and HazMat expert explaining the air emissions that could be released from SOBE's process and why no industrial zoning variance should be granted to them.